 - whether they’re subject to certain fitness to practise outcomes [note 2]

 ‘Social worker’ is a protected title, meaning that only people on the register can practise as a social worker in England [note 3].
 Anyone who uses the title of social worker and who is not registered is committing a criminal offence [note 4].

-In order to apply for renewal you will need to confirm that you have read, understood, and will continue to comply with our professional standards.
+In order to apply for annual registration renewal, you will need to confirm that you have read, understood, and will continue to comply with our professional standards [note 5].